-If a student is found responsible for a violation of the Student Code of Conduct, the student will be given 1 or more sanctions.
+If a student is found responsible for a violation of the Student Code of Conduct, the student will be given one or more sanctions.
 Sanctions are designed to help prevent future Student Code of Conduct violations, educate students on appropriate behavior required to succeed in the workplace and live in society, and where appropriate, remedy any damage done.

-Permanent dismissal from the university (noted in the student’s education records), which prohibits the student from attending the university (at any campus or learning site) or any university events and from entering or being present without permission on any property of the university.
+Permanent dismissal from the university (noted in the student’s education records), which prohibits the student from attending the university (at any campus or learning site, or online) or any university events and from entering or being present without permission on any property of the university.
 A student who is dismissed from the university will still be responsible for certain tuition and housing charges, subject to any applicable refund policy.

 Dismissal from Housing